Metaswitch/clearwater-readthedocs/docs/index.md

 ## Latest Release

 The latest stable release of Clearwater is "[Slaughterhouse-Five](https://www.goodreads.com/book/show/4981.Slaughterhouse_Five)".
-For those Project Clearwater users interested in Slaughterhouse-Five and Kurt Vonnegut, this wonderful letter that Vonnegut wrote in response to copies of Slaughterhouse-Five being burned at a high school in North Dakota is really wonderful - http://www.lettersofnote.com/2012/03/i-am-very-real.html.
+For those Project Clearwater users interested in Slaughterhouse-Five and Kurt Vonnegut, this letter that Vonnegut wrote in response to copies of Slaughterhouse-Five being burned at a high school in North Dakota is really wonderful - http://www.lettersofnote.com/2012/03/i-am-very-real.html.

 ## Architecture